Vibram FiveFingers V-Trail Review Facts

 The V-Trail isn't the most responsive shoe I have ever worn.
 It is responsive in the fact that it adjusts automatically to the terrain because there is practically nothing between your foot and trail floor.
 However, in terms of energy return, there really isn't much at all.
 In this trail runner, you are dependent upon your own natural stride

 to propel you through the rest of your workout.

 My foot was supported through the compression

 of the upper of the shoe.
-The upper fits like a glove (or sock, in this matter), and feels very snug against your foot, but in a good way.
+The upper fits like a glove (or sock, in this case), and feels very snug against your foot, but in a good way.
 I felt like the shoe was going to stay on my foot and it definitely wouldn't slip off.

 In terms of other support, like cushioning, it is non-existent in this shoe.
 This is to be expected since it is a minimalist/barefoot shoe.
 So, if you are a runner that enjoys a little more underfoot cushioning, this is definitely not the shoe for you.

 The V-Trail is a technical trail shoe.
 With lugs that cover the entire sole of the shoe and heavy duty, highly durable rubber, this shoe is meant to take you on the roughest, most debris covered trails.
 You will have the grip and traction you desire, yet the barefoot running sensation that can get from a road shoe.

 With that in mind, this shoe is pretty painful to run in on the road (I tried!).
 Between the lack of cushioning and the numerous lugs, I do not recommend anything but technical trails for wearers of this shoe.